 He also serves on the Board of Directors of ABW Manufacturing Company, American Society for Training and Development, Roxbury Community College foundation and the Bay State Skills Corporation.
 He was named by Black Enterprise as one of the top 25 Black Executives.
 He is a recipient of a NAACP Image Award and the National Urban League Achievement Award.
 Mr. Sims earned a BS degree from Delaware State University.

-Richard D. Carr, D.D.S., a practicing pedodontist for over 23 years has established one of most successful dental practices in Boston.
-Carr & Associates provides a wide range of dental services including pedodontics, endodontics, orthodontics and general dentistry.
-In addition to practicing dentistry, Dr. Carr is a Clinical Professor of Pedodontics at Boston University School of Dental Medicine.
+Richard D. Carr, D.D.S., was a practicing pedodontist for over 30 years, having established one of most successful dental practices in Boston that continues to operate.
+Carr & Associates provides a wide range of dental services including pedodontics, endodontics, orthodontics, and general dentistry.
+In addition to practicing dentistry, Dr. Carr was a Clinical Professor of Pedodontics at Boston University School of Dental Medicine.

 Leander J. Foley , a Partner in and the Managing Director of the Washington, DC firm of Moss, McGee, Bradley, & Foley.